lhohan/lhohan.github.io/_drafts/scala-spray-nested-maps.markdown

 ```

 To marshall Scala objects to JSON we are using an easy to use, light-weight library called [spray-json](https://github.com/spray/spray-json).
+There are efforts on its way to unify some of the Scala Json libraries currently available but until that time spray-json will do nicely.
 The documentation of this library is pretty solid so there’s no need to go over the basics really.
 The feature we go into a bit deeper here is its
  (auto) conversion of standard Scala types to JSON including collections.